 Can I still arrange a funeral?

 Yes, we’re still supporting the bereaved in our community and looking after their loved ones with the greatest level of care as we have always done.

-- Alternatively, as an extra measure to protect our clients, our colleagues and their families, we are offering the option of arranging the funeral including face to face meetings, over the telephone or digitally using a video conferencing application such as Zoom.
+- To protect our clients, our colleagues and their families, we are offering the option of arranging the funeral including face to face meetings, over the telephone or digitally using a video conferencing application such as Zoom, at this current time.

-- Before you arrive we will talk you through how we can safely support you and the guidelines we have in place for maintaining social distancing and Test and Trace QR Code scanning.
+- We will talk you through how we can safely support you and the guidelines we have in place for maintaining social distancing and Test and Trace QR Code scanning.

 - Please be aware some of our team will be wearing appropriate PPE.